Chapter 9 Performance Measures

 9.9 Concluding thoughts

-In practice, many data analysis procedures produce multiple pieces of information—not just point estimates, but also standard errors and confidence intervals and p-values from null hypothesis tests—and those pieces are inter-related.
+The performance of an estimator cannot usually be captured with any single number.
+As we have seen, there are many different qualities a given estimator can have—bias and precision being just two of them.
+We summarize the main measures for quantifying the performance of point estimators in Table 9.1.
+Furthermore, many data analysis procedures produce multiple pieces of information—not just point estimates, but also standard errors and confidence intervals and \(p\)-values from null hypothesis tests—and those pieces are inter-related.
 For instance, a confidence interval is usually computed from a point estimate and its standard error.
-Consequently, the performance of that confidence interval will be strongly affected by whether the point estimator is biased and whether the standard error tends to understates or over-states the true uncertainty.
+Consequently, the performance of that confidence interval will be strongly affected by whether the point estimator is biased and whether the standard error tends to understate or over-state the true uncertainty.
 Likewise, the performance of a hypothesis testing procedure will often strongly depend on the properties of the point estimator and standard error used to compute the test.
+Thus, to understand “performance,” most simulations will involve evaluating a data analysis procedure on several measures to arrive at a holistic understanding of its performance.

 9.10 Exercises